aditya-raulji/Hackathon-PySolve/README.md

 - **History & reuse awareness**: Locally tracks hashed history to discourage reuse.
 - **CLI and Tkinter GUI**: Works in the terminal or a polished desktop UI.
 - **Internationalization**: `en` and `hi` built-in.
-- **Optional zxcvbn fusion**: If installed, blends its score for additional realism.

 ---